Skip to content

 ruby

-$KCODE = 'UTF-8'
+$KCODE = "UTF-8"

-Update from July 27th, 2014
+Update on July 27th, 2014

 Check out the insightful comments below by Gabriel Sobrinho, Kyle Ries, and Greg.
 They offer valuable insights!